Churches of Christ in the Wrexham/Chester area

 I have often pondered on the ways of God in leading us through our lives, if we wish to serve him, and I am aware that people worry in case they miss their providential way (to borrow Charles Wesley’s phrase (Wesley’s Hymns 326).
 This short meditation is intended to help readers find peace and trust that God will always fulfil his purpose for those who sincerely desire to serve and follow him.
 Click here to read it:

 “There was a very very strong feeling that God had let me down.
 I had no full-time secular job to provide for my family and no sense of direction .
-I reckon there must be other ministers who have tasted a similar bitterness, and I would love to assure them that they are not alone“, and I hope that my experiences in this article will speak to someone who is in a similar time.
+I reckon there must be other ministers who have tasted a similar bitterness, and I would love to assure them that they are not alone“, and I hope that my experiences in this article, originally published in Grace magazine, will speak to someone who is in a similar time.
 Click here to read the article (the words by me, the title by the magazine editor): Hadlow call and closure

 Ruby Violet Oakley-Hill, a little-known English Christian in 1940s Albania